-Advances in personalized medicine for lung cancerApril 18th, 2012 in Cancer /
+Advances in personalized medicine for lung cancerApril 18, 2012 in Medicine & Health / Cancer

 Several new studies that may help doctors tailor lung cancer treatment to the characteristics of individual patients and of their tumors are being presented at the 3rd European Lung Cancer Conference in Geneva.